kripken/speak.js/README.markdown

           build speak.js to include the proper data.
 See Language Support below) (default: en/en-us)
  * wordgap: Additional gap between words in 10 ms units (default: 0)
+ * noWorker: Do not use a web worker (see below in 'Architecture')

 For example